whitefusionhq/ellisflutes_site/src/_world_flutes/quena.md

 The new quena features a cylindrical bore and very thin walls where the finger holes are located.
 This design alteration profoundly affects the tuning balance between the octaves.
 I had noticed years ago that the North Indian bansuri, which features very thin walls and large finger holes, had a naturally superior tuning balance compared with most other types of cylindrical bore flutes.
 I applied this design feature to the quena with excellent results.

 There are challenges to creating such flutes, because manufacturing wooden flutes with extremely thin walls is a delicate business.
 Also, I needed to keep the girth of the flute larger at the blowing end in order to have the blowing notch behave like a traditional quena, keeping the classic voice.
 In order to create a balanced look I added a "flare" at the distal end of the flute.
 The result does not look very much like a traditional quena, but I believe the tuning accuracy is going to be far more important to musicians who need to use a quena in an ensemble setting.

+These same design criteria were applied on a larger version that I also make--a quenacho in the key of D.